top of page

 By Pacific Island Times News Staff

-Bolstered by strong investor demand and continued improvement in financial metrics, the Guam International Airport Authority has sold $67.8 million in bonds in the municipal market through the first-of-its-kind standalone tender offer for Guam coupled with bond refinancing which resulted in a 4.27 percent.
+Bolstered by strong investor demand and continued improvement in financial metrics, the Guam International Airport Authority has sold $67.8 million in bonds in the municipal market through a first-of-its-kind standalone tender offer for Guam, coupled with bond refinancing that resulted in a 4.27 percent all-in true-interest-cost and savings of $3.23 million over the remaining term of the bonds through fiscal 2043.

 The GIAA bonds were oversubscribed by 9.3 times, which allowed for an opportunity to lower borrowing rates for higher savings.